Major Initiatives

 Priority Human Rights Themes

 Workers of a wide range of nationalities support the ANA Group's business activities.
 Recent media reports have uncovered various human rights abuses of foreign technical interns and students from abroad in Japan.
-Since many foreign workers work in the ANA Group's supply chain, we believe that there are potential human rights risks, and since 2016 we have made this a priority humanrights theme and have taken various measures, focusing mainly on group companies and their partner firms such as contractors.
-In the future, we will expand the scope of our work environment monitoring to include IT vendors and other parties, and we will take steps in accordance with international standards.
+Since many foreign workers work in the ANA Group's supply chain, we believe that there are potential human rights risks, and since 2016 we have made this a priority humanrights theme and have taken various measures, focusing mainly on group companies and their partner firms such as contractors. - Relevant Stakeholders

-• Employees of partner firms (contractors and IT vendors, etc.) in Japan and overseas
+- Employees of partner firms (contractors etc.) in Japan and overseas

 The ANA Group has built a system to grasp the actual employment status of foreign workers and make improvements in reference to the opinions of the workers themselves.
 It is composed of the following three steps: